vboyev-MSFT/defender-docs/defender-endpoint/configure-contextual-file-folder-exclusions-microsoft-defender-antivirus.md

 ### Syntax

-As a starting point, you may already have exclusions in place that you wish to make more specific.
+As a starting point, you might already have exclusions in place that you wish to make more specific.
 To form the exclusion string, first define the path to the file or folder to be excluded, then add the type name and associated value, as shown in the following example.

 `<PATH>\:{TypeName:value,TypeName:value}`